dan-leo/masters/thesis/v8/2_litstudy.md

 A user would consider critical characteristics such as energy consumption, coverage, cost, network latency and behavior.
 Martinez looks at these except for cost, which is better looked at by Ali [@Ali2015].
 A set of tests were devised and results showed that in some cases its energy consumption performed better than an LPWAN referenced technology such as LoRa, with the added benefit of guaranteeing delivery.
 However, the high variability in energy consumption and network latency call into question its reliability especially for mission-critical applications.

+### Future {#future}

+In future NB-IoT will have the capability of D2D communications as outlined in 3GPP future release specifications.

 ### LTE Architecture

 Although most users interact only with the UE device which runs its own proprietary firmware stack, NB-IoT also has a complex backend architecture.